kha-dinh/bibli-ls/README.md

 ### Neovim

-Automatic configuration through [lspconfig]() is not supported yet.
+Automatic configuration through [lspconfig]() has yet to be supported.
 To enable bibli-ls, put the following code in your Neovim config.

 ```lua
 local lspconfig = require("lspconfig")